 Minimum Submission Requirements

-Must have a B rating or higher with BBB
+Must have a B rating or higher, including at the Headquarters location if applicable, with BBB

 BBB files may not contain any concerns about the business’ marketplace practices, and there may not be any concerns about the business’ industry.
 Although BBB Accreditation is not a requirement, the business must uphold BBB’s Standards of Trust.
-In addition, if the business has been involved in major lawsuits, including class action suits, or government actions in the past three years, this information must be disclosed as part of your entry and will be considered by the judges.
+In addition, if the business has been involved in major government lawsuits or government actions involving marketplace transactions in the past three years, this information must be disclosed as part of your entry and will be considered by the judges.

-Business applicants must have a physical location in BBB Cincinnati’s 20-county service area that has been in operation for at least a year and meet all applicable BBB Standards at the time of application.
+Business applicants must have a physical location in BBB Cincinnati’s 20-county service area that has been in operation for at least 3 years and meet all applicable BBB Standards at the time of application.

 Nonprofit applicants must be 501(c)(3) BBB Accredited Charities that meet all 20 Standards for Charity Accountability at the time of applying.
 Applicants may be participants in the BBB Accredited Charity Seal Program, but are not required to participate in this optional program to submit a Torch Awards application.